frain-dev/convoy-website/content/docs/configuration.md

     This parameter configures the settings for both the api and worker server.
 It specifies the port and ssl settings for the both the api and worker server. `ssl` defaults to `false`, when set `ssl_key_file` and `ssl_cert_file` must be set as well. `port` and `worker_port` are set to `5005` and `5006` by default respectively.

 -   `auth` ( required ) <br />
     This specifies the authentication mechanism used to access Convoy's API.
 Convoy has two APIs; one for the UI and the other for the public API.
 Each API requires authentication by default.
-Convoy supports two authentication mechanisms:
+Convoy supports two authentication mechanisms: <br />
-	| - `native`: Configure realm.
+	 - `native`: Configure realm.
 This is used for the Public API.
-	| - `jwt`: Configure jwt.
+	 - `jwt`: Configure jwt.
 This is used for UI authentication.

 	```json[sample]
 	{